Cycling

 Leaders: Arlene Hyman & Carol Rogers

-Once a month, on the first Wednesday of each month, commencing on 7 September, then 5 October, 3 November, 7 December.
+Once a month, on the first Wednesday of each month.

 Meeting outside Golders Green Station Booking Office at 10.15 for a 10.30 start.
 The walk will be approximately 2–3 miles , finishing at 12.30 with a coffee break and chance to use toilet facilities.